 Research Ethical Consideration

-The researcher maintain research ethic by obtaining approval letters from Jordan University College, Morogoro region secretary office (RAS) then to Morogoro district secretary office, this
+The researcher maintained research ethic by obtaining approval letters from Jordan University College, Morogoro region secretary office (RAS) then to Morogoro district secretary office, this

 were crucial step before initiating research involving human subjects.
 Both authorities offer a research permit after reviews the research title to ensure the study adheres to ethical standards and prioritizes the wellbeing of participants, serving as a safeguard for both participants and researcher.

-Ethical considerations must also extended to the dissemination of results, as researcher should carefully avoid misrepresenting their findings in publications or presentations (Li, 2025).
+Ethical considerations must also be extended to the dissemination of results, as researcher should carefully avoid misrepresenting their findings in publications or presentations (Li, 2025).

-RESULT & DISCUSSION
+RESULT AND DISCUSSION